hallard/Mini-LoRa/README.md

 - Various Battery Connector and type AA/A/18650/CR123
 - Two A4/A5 pins position so you can use different Mini Clone (see BOM)

+**On version 1.1, I2C A4/A5 (the ones bottom right) are not connected**, thanks to tkerby who detected this point on [issue #1](https://github.com/hallard/Mini-LoRa/issues/1).
+This is now fixed on version 1.1a.
+Pcbs.io PCB have been updated.

 Detailed Description
 ====================